 Safety tips on our walkways

-- Cycle like you drive – keep left and stay alert.
+- Keep left and stay alert.

 - Scoop the poop!
 Bag it and bin it.

-- Check whether you’re in an on or off leash area before setting your furry friend free.
+- Check whether you’re in an on or off-leash area before setting your furry friend free.

 - Ensure your dog is always under control.
 If they are not, make sure they’re on a lead.

-- Not everyone is comfortable around dogs, so please be mindful of those who aren’t - even if you’re in an off-leash area.
+- Not everyone is comfortable around dogs, so please be mindful of those who aren’t, even if you’re in an off-leash area.

 - Ride like you drive – be aware of your surroundings and don’t speed.
-Maintain a steady walking pace and safe distance from other users.

 - Like dog owners, scoop the poop!

-- Stick to the left.
+- Keep left.

 - If you’re going to leave anything behind, make it your footprints and not your coffee cup.